sagemathinc/cocalc/notes/final_push.md

 - (0:30?) [x] (0:37) sagews: re-implementing the javascript and coffeescript commands

---> - (1:00?) [ ] sagews: make salvus.hide/show work via new output message by directly modifying doc on local hub; safer, more secure, and far more efficient

-- (0:15?) [ ] rewrite %hide mode / command -- support it (so %md works with it)
+- (1:00?) [x] (1:00) sagews: make salvus.hide/show work via new output message by directly modifying doc on local hub; safer, more secure, and far more efficient; rewrite %hide mode / command -- support it (so %md works with it)

 - (0:30?) [ ] sagews: make markdown mode optionally leaves content of $'s untouched (wraps them all in spans?); but should *still* allow $a\_1$ for compatibility; also ensure autohide works.